 In addition to viewing violations within the incident.io dashboard, we'll send you a Slack message once you begin violating a policy.

 Scheduling a report

-  You can stay on top of things by heading to Settings > Policies and scheduling a report to run every week.
-This will message a slack channel of your choice, summarising how many incidents are violating each policy.
+You can stay on top of things by heading to Settings > Policies and scheduling a report to run every day, week or month.
+This will message to a Slack channel and/or e-mail address of your choice. that summarises how many incidents are violating each policy.